 If you use Artificial Intelligence (AI), please note that references provided by AI-tools may be false.
 You should check the original source.
-You are also obliged to include AI-tool in your bibliography (use the name of the tool as the author, the year of the version, the scope of the support, title of platform where accessed, date accessed, full URL).
-In addition, according to University of Warsaw requirements, the diploma thesis should describe and clearly mark (in the introduction or in the chapter on research methods) the AI tools used, the purposes and methods of their use.
+You are also obliged to include AI-tool in your bibliography (use the name of the tool as the author, the year of the version, the scope of the support, title of platform where accessed).
+In addition, according to University of Warsaw requirements, the diploma thesis should describe and clearly mark (e.g. in the introduction) the AI tools used, the purposes and methods of their use.